Syren0914/Syren0914/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=syren0914" alt="syren0914" /></a> </p>

-- 🔭 I’m currently working on Fullstack website [Outdoor-hibachi](https://hibachi-website.vercel.app)
+- 🔭 I’m currently working on building a Minecraft mods

 - 🌱 I’m currently learning **backend and framer motion**

 - 👯 I’m currently working on Fullstack website [glow-organic-salon](https://salon-pied.vercel.app)

-- 👨‍💻 All of my projects are available at [erdenebatbayar.com](erdenebatbayar.com)
+- 👨‍💻 All of my projects are available at [erdene.dev](erdene.dev)

 - 📫 How to reach me **Erdenebatbayar3gmail.com**

-- 📄 Know about my experiences [erdenebatbayar.com](erdenebatbayar.com)
+- 📄 Know about my experiences [erdene.dev](erdene.dev)

 - ⚡ Fun jokes **When did the SQL developer realize they were getting too old?
 When they started experiencing JOIN pains.**